najiyak23/Sales-Dashboard-projects/README.md

 ## Project Objective

-To build a comprehensive dashboard that enables stakeholders to monitor sales performance, profitability, and quantity sold across four years (2020–2023), identify trends and patterns, and compare performance across product categories and time frames.
+To build a  dashboard that enables stakeholders to monitor sales performance, profitability, and quantity sold across four years (2020–2023), identify trends and patterns, and compare performance across product categories and time frames.

 ### 1. KPI Overview